 New hybrids are changing the poinsettia world

-December 12 is National Poinsettia Day.
-That is to say, the day set aside to honor a plant that has become synonymous with the holiday season.
+December 12 is National Poinsettia Day, the day Americans honor the plant that has become a symbol of the holiday season.
 And while not everyone’s a fan, it’s hard not to marvel at the species’ growing popularity.
 Poinsettias have come a long way since they were first introduced to the United States by Joel Roberts Poinsett.
-In his day, they were celebrated for their brilliant red color.
+Back then, they were celebrated for their brilliant red color.
 These days, they come in every shade of white, pink, orange and even blue.

 While they are now commonplace in the United States, poinsettias (Euphorbia pulcherrima) are actually native to Mexico.
 In their natural habitat, they thrive in the moist, humid environments of the tropical forest.
-Unlike today’s compact varieties, native poinsettias are sprawling and vine-like.
-And they often develop into a shrub or small tree.
+Unlike today’s compact varieties, though, native poinsettias are sprawling and vine-like.
+And they often develop into a small tree or shrub.

 Wild poinsettia, Euphorbia pulcherrima

-Poinsett was so struck by the remarkable species that he began collecting cuttings and sending them home to his family in South Carolina.
-When he later returned, he started propagating his own.
-In time, he began introducing them to gardens and nurseries throughout America.
+Poinsett, in fact, was so struck by the remarkable species that he took cuttings and sent them home to his family in South Carolina.
+When he later returned to the States, he started propagating the plants on his own.
+In time, Poinsett began introducing his specimens to gardens and nurseries throughout America.

 The fluorescent ‘Luv U Pink’

-As they grew in popularity, poinsettias became known as the ‘Mexican Fire Plant.’
-Their scarlet, star-shaped leaves and winter blooms made them a colorful addition to holiday households.
+As their popularity grew, poinsettias became known as the ‘Mexican Fire Plant.’
+Just as in Mexico, their scarlet, star-shaped leaves and winter blooms made them a natural addition to holiday households.
 The plant was eventually renamed poinsettia in honor of its discoverer.